 Does Law Enforcement Need Search Warrants to Use Drug Dogs?

-Law enforcement agencies in Pennsylvania, and throughout the U.S., often use drug-sniffing dogs when investigating drug-related offenses.
-Like many who are the subjects of such investigations, you may question whether the use of these dogs on your private property was legal.
-In order to help ensure your rights are not violated, it may benefit you […]
+Law enforcement agencies in Pennsylvania and throughout the U.S. often use drug-sniffing dogs, also known as police dogs, when investigating drug-related offenses.
+Like many who are the subjects of such investigations, you may question whether the use of these dogs on your private property or at the scene was legal.
+In order to help ensure […]

 Read More